grames02/first_one/README.md

 # Startup Service
 This one was fairly challenging at first.
 I worked on it late into the night on Saturday, and most of today (Sunday).
 The main challenge I had was connecting the third-party app I wanted.
 Eventually I determined I'd just use the same one Simon did (the quote one.)
 I believe I did it correctly.
 The other main part was configuring my backend.
 I copied off of Simon, and made changes based on what I'll need to connect.
 Those main things being votes for individual artists & users/passwords.
 For now, it's just using system memory.
 I'm looking forward to the next deliverable to get the database all working.

+Per the requirements in the assignment
+1. Calling a third party service from your frontend.
+-Answer: Yes!
+I called the quote service using fetch, similar to how Simon utilized that one.

+2. Creating a backend service using Node.js.
+-Answer: Yes!
+I made a file called index.js.
+Which I'll upload to the respository.
+It'll be marked with: Startup Service

+3. Providing authentication endpoints from your backend service.
+-Answer: Yes!
+Those are listed inside of index.js.
+For my login, etc.

+4. Providing application endpoints from your backend service.
+-Answer: